Managing Webhooks

 ---|---|---|

-slug | string | The environment identifier (e.g., "prd" for production, "snd" for sandbox). |
+slug | string | Environment identifier (e.g., "prd" for production). |

-registration_url | string | The URL where the webhook will be registered. |
+registration_url | string | URL for registering the webhook. |

-method | HttpMethods | The HTTP method used for the webhook (e.g., POST , GET ). |
+method | HttpMethods | HTTP method used for registration (e.g., POST , GET ). |

-sample | WebhookSample | A sample payload structure for testing the webhook. |
+sample | WebhookSample | A sample payload structure used for webhook testing. |

 WebhookSample